Coronavirus - essential practical advice on Erasmus+ and European Solidarity Corps mobility

 Recent graduates who need to postpone their planned placements abroad will be allowed to take them up within 18 months of their graduation, instead of the normal 12-month timeframe.

 Erasmus+ National Agencies and higher education institutions are encouraged to cooperate with local Erasmus Student Network sections and national student unions to share information quickly with students on mobility abroad, and arrange for peer-to-peer support for those in need.
 The Commission is working with the European Students’ Union and the Erasmus Student Network to help students around Europe.

 If you are a student or a teacher, please contact your home institution for further guidance.

-If you are an institution, you can get in touch with the National Agency in your country or with the Education, Audiovisual and Culture Executive Agency in case of centralised projects.
+If you are an institution, you can get in touch with the National Agency in your country or with the European Education and Culture Executive Agency in case of centralised projects.